How to distribute a screensaver on macOS in 2024 ⚙️

 I've compiled the steps below that worked for me.
 I hope this helps someone!

-1. Create a Developer ID Application certificate
+Link to this heading1.
+Create a Developer ID Application certificate

-Per the instructions from Apple (opens in a new tab), you'll need to create a Developer ID Application certificate by logging into the developer site, navigating to Certificates, and creating a new Developer ID Application certificate.
+Per the instructions from Apple, you'll need to create a Developer ID Application certificate by logging into the developer site, navigating to Certificates, and creating a new Developer ID Application certificate.

 After clicking Continue, you'll be prompted with a few steps that culminate in you downloading a certificate file to add to Keychain Access.

-2. Update your Xcode project's code signing settings
+Link to this heading2.
+Update your Xcode project's code signing settings

 Now in Xcode, first select your project in the Project Navigator, then select the target in the Project Editor, and lastly in the Signing & Capabilities tab, select the Release tab and select your Team.
 For the Signing Certificate dropdown, select the Developer ID Application certificate.